 If you include responses for some or all of the prompts in the response file and omit the -silent option, then Oracle Universal Installer runs in response file mode.
 During a response file mode installation, Oracle Universal Installer displays all the screens, screens for which you specify information in the response file and also screens for which you did not specify the required information in the response file.
-The allows you to validate values in the screens for which you have already provided the information in the response file and continue with the installation.
+The enables you to validate values in the screens for which you have provided the information in the response file and continue with the installation.

 You define the settings for a silent or response file installation by entering values for the variables listed in the response file.
-For instance, to specify the Oracle home location, you would supply the appropriate value for the ORACLE_HOME variable as follows:
+For instance, to specify the Oracle home location, you would supply the appropriate value for the ORACLE\HOME variable as follows:

+'''

 ORACLE_HOME=/u01/app/oracle/product/11.2.0/dbhome_1

+'''

-Another way of specifying the response file's variable settings is to pass them as command line arguments when you run Oracle Universal Installer.
+Another way of specifying the variable settings of the response file is to pass them as command line arguments when you run Oracle Universal Installer.
 For example:

+'''

 -silent directory_path

+'''

-In this command, directory_path is the path of the database directory on the installation media or on the hard drive.
+In this command, directory\path is the path of the database directory on the installation media or on the hard drive.